cryobry/installjrmc/README.md

     Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and run createrepo as `www-user` hourly.

-* `installJRMC --repo --service jriver-x11vnc --service jriver-mediacenter --vncpass "letmein"`
+* `installJRMC --install repo --service jriver-x11vnc --service jriver-mediacenter --vncpass "letmein"`

     Installs services to share the existing local desktop via VNC and automatically run Media Center on startup.

-* `installJRMC --repo --service jriver-xvnc-mediacenter --display ":2"`
+* `installJRMC --install repo --service jriver-xvnc-mediacenter --display ":2"`

     Installs an Xvnc server on display ':2' that starts Media Center.